Getting Started

 Electronic energy: None Eh

-Helmholtz free energy: None Eh
+Gibbs free energy correction G-E(el): None Eh

 Gibbs free energy: None Eh